a-kao/cs194_project/README.md

 ###Update 4/19/14
 1. It looks like integrating d3 with a python backend can be done fairly easily through flask.
-I've uploaded a 'Hello World' style app that runs by running python app.py
+I've uploaded a 'Hello World' style app that runs by running python app.py check out /test for a little demo of how we can process data with pandas and feed it to the front end.